 I loved it because it was one of the loudest, scariest, most exciting, and beautiful things I've ever experienced.
 Plus, I saw rainbows everywhere.
 Tiffany, Customer Happiness Manager

 - NIAGRA OF THE WEST: Shoshone Falls – Twin Falls, Idaho

 Shoshone Falls is a waterfall on the Snake River in Southern Idaho in the United States.
 It is frequently referred to as the “Niagara of the West” because of its incredible height – 45 feet higher than Niagara Falls.
 Best time to visit is in the Spring, as diversion of the Snake River can diminish the water levels in the late summer and fall.
 There’s a $3 vehicle fee from March 30th to September 30th.

 I stopped here while on a road trip en route to Boise, Idaho and it was SO worth the trip!
 The views are incredible, and the falls are super accessible to people of all ages – even dogs are allowed!
 Unfortunately, there’s no hike involved but it’s still a must do when you’re in Idaho.
 Kelly, Social Impact Program Officer

 Now that you’ve added these to your bucket list, let Dollar Flight Club help cross them off the list for you without breaking the bank.
 Be sure to pack your reusable filtered water bottle so you can fill up straight from some of Earth’s largest natural faucets.
-Turn your existing reusable water bottle into a filtered one with the LifeStraw Universal or bring a LifeStraw Go or Flex so you can drink safely in the great outdoors [eventually link to blog post].
+Turn your existing reusable water bottle into a filtered one with the LifeStraw Universal or bring a LifeStraw Go or Flex so you can drink safely in the great outdoors.
 Water you waiting for?
 Get out there and go!
 Safe travels always.